cyuehara/cyuehara.github.io/essays/ReflectingSoftwareEngineering.md

 ---

 <img class="ui medium left floated rounded image" src="../images/SoftwareEngineering.jpg">
 At the beginning of the semester, I was very nervous to be taking a Software Engineering class.
-I had no idea what I was walking into since I have heard mixed reviews of the class.
-The one thing I was excited about doing in this class was devleoping a website.
-I have learned a lot in this class that I will use in the future and I hope that I am able to pass it on to younger students that I will work with.
+I had no idea what I was walking into since I've heard mixed reviews of the class.
+The one thing I was excited about doing in this class was developing a website.
+Since my newest project for my job is to re-design a website, I knew that I would be able to use what I learned in this class for my work.
+I've learned so much over the semester but the two topics that stood out to me the most were:

 <img class="ui tiny left circular floated image" src="../images/AgileDevelopment.jpg">